These baked donuts have a sweet cinnamon and sugar topping and a powdered sugar glaze, just like your favorite cinnamon roll recipe!

 But, let’s stop talking about that.
 Let’s focus on the donuts.

 I started with my usual base recipe, but then livened things up a bit with this cinnamon topping I spotted over at Top With Cinnamon.
 From there I whipped up a thick, sweet, two ingredient glaze that knocks my socks off.
+Powdered sugar glazes are so easy, but they’re so pretty when you make them extra thick and creamy.
+And my word, nothing is easier!

 These cinnamon roll baked donuts made for a quick and simple breakfast.
 Definitely easier than kneading dough and waiting for it to rise!
+Did I mention they were even tastier than the ones I ate in my dreams?
+Because they totally were.

 Cinnamon Roll Baked Donuts